underscore-zi/tx55/README.md

 ## Database

 The first run with the gameserver you should provide a config via `-config <filename>` and use the `-migrate` flag.
 The Migrate flag will create all the necessary database tables.
-You can use this any time you update this server, though I don't forsee often needing to change the database schema on such an old game.
+You can use this any time you update this server, though I don't foresee often needing to change the database schema on such an old game.

-Within the database, you'll need to have atleast three entries in the lobby table:
+Within the database, you'll need to have at least three entries in the lobby table:
  - The first entry should be of type `LobbyTypeGate` which is the gate server.
 I don't thing the game actually uses this value, but it expects it to be there and its best just to point it to the same place as the DNS entry for the gate server and port 5731.
  - The second is the account/auth server (`LobbyTypeGate`).
 After making the lobby list request, it'll try to do some auth related actions, and eventually login.
 The metalgearonline1 implementation handles all packets the same regardless of the type of server so the distinction between gate/auth/game doesn't matter and these can all be the same, but the game will split requests across them depending on what it is doing.
  - Lastly is the `LobbyTypeGame` entries, these are the ones actually displayed to the user  and that users can connect to and create games on.